rbertram90/HamletCMS/README.md

 ### Installation
 1. Clone repository
 2. Create database (default name = blog_cms)
-3. Import tables from database_install.sql
-4. Copy app/config/config_default.json -> app/config/config.json
+3. Copy app/config/config_default.json -> app/config/config.json
-5. Change database connection details in config.json
+4. Change database connection details in config.json
-6. Change root_directory in config.json
+5. Change root_directory in config.json
-7. Run composer update from /app directory
+6. Run `composer update` from /app directory
+7. Navigate to the site - you should be redirected to /cms/install.php
+8. Complete the install form
-8. Check everything is working - if not please raise a ticket with details!
+9. Check everything is working - if not please raise a ticket with details!

 ### Dependencies
  * codeliner/array-reader" : "~1.0",